On the Ride (You Do It Once, You Do It Twice): Chart hit versions

 Another version of the song with the title "You Do It Once, You Do It Twice" was released by Family Robinson on the Singaporean record label Libra in 1972.
 This version reached No. 1 on the Malaysian singles chart in February 1973. and was also one of the tracks on the EP "Magnificent Song Hit".
 It was also a track on the 1973 compilation albums Hits Of Right Now and Top Hits of 1973.
-The Family Robinson Band are seen performing "You Do It Once, You Do It Twice" somewhat incongruously, in a night club at the beginning of the 1975 horror film, Pontianak.
+The Family Robinson Band are seen performing "You Do It Once, You Do It Twice" somewhat incongruously, in a nightclub at the beginning of the 1975 horror film, Pontianak.
 Swedish singer Dick Zetterlund & Sweet Wine released a version as a single on the Philips label in 1974.
+This version of the song reached No. 20 on the Tio I topp chart on the 9 March 1974.

+Other recorded cover versions

 A German language version of the song entitled "So Knall Auf Fall", with German lyrics by Günther Behrle, was also released by singer and actress Elke Sommer as her final single in 1972, and this also appeared on a compilation album that year.
 The French language version was released as a single in 1973 by Virus, a French rock group founded by Jean-Claude Deseure (vocalist and songwriter) and Jacques Villette (guitarist).
 It was entitled "Le Temps De Vivre" ("The Time to Live") with French lyrics provided by the band's singer, Jean-Claude Deseure.

 Indonesian born, Singapore based singer Ervinna, famous throughout Asia in the 1970s for her cover versions of western pop songs, also recorded a Chinese (Mandarin) version of "On the Ride (You Do It Once, You Do It Twice)" with the title "人生最可愛" on her 1973 album 山地多情花, and this version also appeared on the EP "我走在風雨中".